Bangkok for Digital Nomads

 Bai Plu is a fully vegan restaurant.
 While they have a mix of cuisines, I'd say that the menu is primarily Chinese.

 It's a pretty small place.
-And although they have a billingual menu, it doesn't aim itself at foreigners like the restaurants above.
+And although they have a bilingual menu, it doesn't aim itself at foreigners like the restaurants above.
 That's not only reflected in the service and the atmosphere, but also in the prices, which are more than reasonable.

 When I'm staying nearby, this is a place I come to everyday.